Minerik007/neovim-dots/README.md

 If you encounter any issues please [report it](https://github.com/Minerik007/neovim-dots/issues/new)

 # Debbugers
 The [Debug-Adapter Installation](https://github.com/mfussenegger/nvim-dap/wiki/Debug-Adapter-installation) wiki is beautiful guide for installation and configuration of debbugers.
 Configuration please put into user options file.
-It is located in 'nvim/lua/config/options.lua'
+It is located in 'nvim/lua/config/options.lua'.
+And if you want only code snippets with LSP use ':Mason' command and select your prefered LSP.